 10th Planet Jiu-Jitsu Accomplishments

-10th Planet Jiu-Jitsu has earned a strong reputation in the jiu-jitsu community for a number of noteworthy accomplishments, particularly in no-gi contests.
+10th Planet Jiu-Jitsu has earned a strong reputation in the jiu-jitsu community for several noteworthy accomplishments, particularly in no-gi contests.

-Eddie Bravo and 10th Planet Jiu-Jitsu have carved out a niche for themselves in the realm of combat sports by forging their own route.
+Eddie Bravo and 10th Planet Jiu-Jitsu have carved out a niche in combat sports by forging their route.
 Initially, their style of BJJ was questioned, but they have now silenced all of their detractors with their performance.

-Additionally, Bravo and his team have also demonstrated that they are capable of producing some of the top mixed martial artists in the world.
-Despite the fact that he has already achieved his goals with 10th Planet, Eddie hopes to train even more champions in the future.
+Additionally, Bravo and his team have also demonstrated that they can produce some of the top mixed martial artists in the world.
+Even though he has already achieved his goals with 10th Planet, Eddie hopes to train even more champions in the future.

 10th Planet Jiu-Jitsu Instructors